From the CORC team: Luís Costa da Silva reflects on his role as Research Associate at CORC

 When I joined CORC two years ago I never anticipated the dramatic change in all of our lives that we are currently experiencing due to the ongoing COVID-19 pandemic, and that I would be writing this blog from my improvised home office.
 However, perhaps this presents itself as the perfect opportunity to reflect upon these past two years.

-Supporting member organisations to collect and use data from Routine Outcome Measures and advising members on which outcome measures are most appropriate for different purposes is a big part of my role.
-Sometimes these come in as relatively straightforward request through the CORC inbox and sometimes they’re a little more complex.
-For example, to find out more about how common sleep problems are in young people accessing mental health support, the Norfolk & Suffolk NHS Foundation Trust approached us in order to analyse specific information from the CORC+ dataset on the trust's behalf.
-Analysis of 8,596 young people's Revised Childhood Anxiety and Depression Scale (RCADS) scores from the CORC+ dataset suggested that over 50% of young people aged 8-18 accessing CAMHS services across the country endorsed 'often' or 'always' on the 'I have trouble sleeping' question.
+A big part of my role is supporting member organisations to collect and use data from routine outcome measures and members on which outcome measures are most appropriate for different purposes.
+This can be straightforward, or complex.
+For example, to find out more about how common sleep problems are in young people accessing mental health support, the Norfolk & Suffolk NHS Foundation Trust asked us to do some specific analysis using the CORC+ dataset: analysis of 8,596 young people's Revised Childhood Anxiety and Depression Scale (RCADS) suggested that over 50% of young people aged 8-18 accessing CAMHS services across the country endorsed 'often' or 'always' on the 'I have trouble sleeping' question.
 The analysis of this data set concluded that children and young people who report higher levels of sleep trouble score significantly higher on all subscales of the RCADS, as well as Total Anxiety and Total Internalising.
 Having such a large database to explore allows us to investigate research questions and deepen our understanding of the difficulties young people experience and projects like this give real satisfaction within my role.
-You can read more about this specific CORC analysis with our members here.
+You can read more about this specific CORC analysis here.

 I have also collaborated on multiple research initiatives and keep contributing to research papers, which are an integral aspect of CORC and a very exciting part of my role, such as the 2019 study about predicting mental health improvement and deterioration in a large community sample of 11-to 13-year-olds.